Liupeter01/FullStackChattingDemo/README.md

    # be a good idea.
    repl-disable-tcp-nodelay no

-   # Set the replication backlog size.
-The backlog is a buffer that accumulates
-   # replica data when replicas are disconnected for some time, so that when a
-   # replica wants to reconnect again, often a full resync is not needed, but a
-   # partial resync is enough, just passing the portion of data the replica
-   # missed while disconnected.
-   #
-   # The bigger the replication backlog, the longer the replica can endure the
-   # disconnect and later be able to perform a partial resynchronization.
-   #
-   # The backlog is only allocated if there is at least one replica connected.
-   #
-   # repl-backlog-size 1mb

-   # After a master has no connected replicas for some time, the backlog will be
-   # freed.
-The following option configures the amount of seconds that need to
-   # elapse, starting from the time the last replica disconnected, for the backlog
-   # buffer to be freed.
-   #
-   # Note that replicas never free the backlog for timeout, since they may be
-   # promoted to masters later, and should be able to correctly "partially
-   # resynchronize" with other replicas: hence they should always accumulate backlog.
-   #
-   # A value of 0 means to never release the backlog.
-   #
-   # repl-backlog-ttl 3600

    # The replica priority is an integer number published by Redis in the INFO
    # output.
 It is used by Redis Sentinel in order to select a replica to promote
    # into a master if the master is no longer working correctly.